ericanastas/ergodox-layout/README.md

   - left thumb
 - Enter
   - right thumb
-- Tab (TBD)
+- Tab

   - Standard location left of Q
-  - could also add to thumb
+  - Also right thumb
-  - maybe layer 1 space

 - Delete (TBD)
+  - Typical at top right of keyboard
   - Can't be on layer, needed for CTRL+Alt+Delete
-  - actually could be ok if on bkpsace as CTRL+ALT+DEL could be done with left hand while right hand chooses layer
+  - Actually could be ok if on bkpsace as CTRL+ALT+DEL could be done with left hand while right hand chooses layer.
+This is kind of akward though
+  - Could Keep above BkSpc so same thumb is used for both backspace and delete
+  - Could be above space as this also moves the cursor
-- Insert (TBD Low)
+- Insert (TBD)
+  - Could be on
 - Caps Lock
   - Standard Location left of A